Mark Mullet

-Mark Douglas Mullet (born August 14, 1972) is an American businessman, politician of the Democratic Party and mayor-elect of Issaquah.
+Mark Douglas Mullet (born August 14, 1972) is an American businessman, politician of the Democratic Party and mayor of Issaquah.
 A moderate, he was a member of the Washington State Senate, representing the 5th Legislative District from 2012 to 2025.
-On November 2025, He won the race for mayor of Issaquah in the general election.
+In November 2025, he won the race for mayor of Issaquah in the general election.

 Mullet, after more than 12 years in international finance at Bank of America, became a small business owner who owns Zeek's Pizza and Ben and Jerry's Ice Cream franchises in Issaquah.

 Early life

-His father was Steve Mullet, a former Mayor of Tukwila, Washington from 2000-2007.
+His father was Steve Mullet, a former Mayor of Tukwila, Washington from 2000 to 2007.

 Mullet is a graduate of Foster High School.
 He earned a B.S. in Finance from Indiana University, and a Master's in Public Affairs from the Evans School at the University of Washington in 2008.
 Mullet was the Washington High School State Tennis Champion in 1989 and 1990.

 Career

-Mullet is a small business owner, owning Zeek's Pizza and Ben and Jerry’s Ice Cream franchises in the Issaquah and Sammamish area.
-Mullet had previously served as a Managing Director at Bank of America, serving as the Global Head of Foreign Currency Options Trading.
+Mullet is a small business owner, owning Zeek's Pizza and Ben and Jerry's Ice Cream franchises in the Issaquah and Sammamish area.
+Mullet had previously served as a managing director at Bank of America, serving as the Global Head of Foreign Currency Options Trading.

-Before being elected to the state senate, Mullet served as a member of the Issaquah City Council, from 2009–2012.
+Before being elected to the state senate, Mullet served as a member of the Issaquah City Council, from 2009 to 2012.
 Mullet names Grand Ridge Plaza, a mixed-use retail center, and a plastic bag ban as his key accomplishments while on city council.